 As India is one of the fastest growing large economies in the world, investment in the Indian stock market is a great opportunity for NRI investors to grow their wealth.
-Individuals with good market know-how can invest in stocks directly.
-However, investment through mutual funds is a more cost effective and less risky solution.
+Investment through mutual funds is a cost effective and less risky solution.
 All mutual fund houses allow NRIs to invest in their schemes, such as SBI mutual fund, HDFC mutual fund, ICICI prudential mutual fund, etc. In this article, we have covered some of the best mutual funds for NRIs in Singapore and other important details.

 Benefits of mutual funds